About US

 Members

-We are based in India, Lebanon, Kenya, Nigeria, Brazil, Chile, Mexico, Costa Rica, and Canada, and we bring accumulated experiences on digital resilience from Latin America, Southern and Eastern Africa, Asia and the Middle East.
+We are based in Lebanon, Kenya, Nigeria, Brazil, Chile, Mexico, Costa Rica, and we bring accumulated experiences working to transform the digital ecosystem into a more just and secure environment for the Global South.
 The members of the Network are:

 Governance